theriftllc/theriftllc/README.md

 I'm a Solution Architect and ServiceNow Specialist, creating impactful solutions.
 I've built a variety of  applications from the ground up that solve real-world problems, from planning and designing to implementation and deployment.

-My most enriching project yet was the ServiceNow app I've built to track my progress as I cycled 100 miles to raise funds for the ❤️ American Heart Association.
+My most enriching project yet was the ServiceNow app I've built to track my progress as I cycle 100 miles in june to raise funds for the ❤️ American Heart Association.
 My dad and my wifes father both had this illness, so this project was close to my ❤️.

 ---